-Serbia: Reconstructing Power utility company EPS, Network organization as alternative25.
-April 2014. / News Serbia Energy
+Serbia: Reconstructing Power utility company EPS, Network organization as alternative, News Serbia Energy

 Previous structural and organizational changes brought effects in terms of business rationalization, but they produced new costs and problems in performing certain tasks.
 The restructuring process of “Serbia Power Utility Company” started in 2003rd, with an orientation to the “core business” and extract and outsourcing of side activities series, which, together with other measures, resulting in reducing the employees number at less than 30.000 at the end of 2006th.